Home

 In this text, the author gives a description of a merman encounter at sea:

 "This monster is tall and of great size and rises straight out of the water.
 It has shoulders like a man's but no hands.
 It's body appears to grow narrower from the shoulders down, so that the lower down it has been observed the more slender it has seemed to be.
-But no-one has ever observed it closely enough to determine whether its body has scales like a fish or skin like a man.
-Whenever the monster has shown itself, men have always been sure that a storm would follow."

 This ancient account describes perfectly the creature the Hoy fishermen encountered three times in 1913.
-But what was it?

 A recent study of atmospheric conditions may hold the key.